 “The international relations program has shaped my understanding of the world in so many ways,” Chandler says.
 “I am well-versed on international policies and doctrines, as well as potential ways to alleviate conflicts in the future.
 I would like to say that I am a more globally-oriented citizen, and I am much more aware of the political and social aspects of the world.”
 Read more.

 Kate Gasparro is a National Science Foundation Graduate Research Fellow studying sustainable design and construction at Stanford.
-In 2017, Kate earned her MA in International Policy Studies (IPS), which she pursued simultaneously with a Ph.D. in Civil and Environmental Engineering.
+In 2017, Kate earned her M.A. in international policy studies, which she pursued simultaneously with a Ph.D. in Civil and Environmental Engineering.
 Kate’s favorite class at Stanford so far is Applied Econometrics for Public Policy, because it incorporated different types of statistical strategies for analyzing policy and taught students how to navigate policy implications and understanding.
-For her IPS practicum project, Kate evaluated sustainable water service delivery in developing communities.
+For her practicum project, Kate evaluated sustainable water service delivery in developing communities.
 Read more.

 Farhan Kathawala graduated in 2017 with a B.A. in computer science and a minor in global studies with a focus on Islamic studies.
 He chose to study these two subjects because he loved the creativity of being able to create his own software, and wanted to combine the resources of Stanford and his own cultural and religious knowledge to make things about the Islamic World more known and accessible to others.
 A few of Farhan’s favorite courses include Islam, Iran and the West with Abbas Milani, or Poems, Poetry, and Worlds with Vincent Barletta.
 For his capstone project...
 Read more.